Calculate Your No Contact Timeline: Free Tool

 What now?

-Simple: respond lightly, don't chase.
+Simple: respond lightly, acknowledge them.
+But don't chase.

 Don't ignore them completely.
 That looks petty.